 Looking for a solution to support 4C and cloud-native security?
 Here are a few popular choices.

-You can use these tools to support the implementation of the 4C model at each of its layers.
+You can use these cloud-native security tools to support the implementation of the 4C model at each of its layers.

 The 4C model is an holistic approach to cloud-native security that acknowledges the risks associated with both infrastructure and source code.
 It emphasizes that your overall security posture is the sum of multiple components, ranging from the integrity of your code to your methods for protecting cloud provider accounts.

-While cloud-native development brings increased flexibility and reduced time-to-market, it also carries new challenges for security teams.
+While cloud-native development brings increased flexibility and reduced time to market, it also presents new challenges for security teams.
 Benchmarking security across the 4Cs of Cloud, Cluster, Container, and Code isn’t guaranteed to defend against every threat, but it gives you the best chance of spotting problems before bad actors find them.

 Security is everyone’s responsibility, and with the continuous modernization of infrastructure, the importance of it cannot be overstated.
 Spacelift’s number one priority is and always will be security.
 With our product, you not only minimize the chances of unauthorized access, but you also get improved resilience and reliability.
 If you want to see how flexible our product is in action, you are welcome to create a free account or book a demo with one of our engineers.